code-switched/repo/README.md

 ## Features That'll Make You Go "Zoom Zoom"

+### 🚀 Repository Creation & Management
-- **repo_new.py**: Create a new GitHub repo faster than you can say "git init"
+- **repo_new.py**: Create a brand new GitHub repository, clone it locally, and set up all your git configuration with SSH signing in one go
-- **repo_existing.py**: Clone an existing repo with less friction than a greased-up bobsled
-- **ssh_setup.py**: Set up SSH keys so securely, even your paranoid alter ego will be impressed
+- **repo_existing_hub.py**: Get access to an existing private repository with proper SSH setup and collaborator permissions
+- **repo_started_local.py**: Turn your existing local project into a GitHub repository and push it to the cloud

+### 🔐 Security & Authentication
+- **ssh_setup.py**: Generate SSH keys, configure GitHub authentication, and test connections like a security pro

 ## No Dependencies, No Cry